JamshedAli18/COVID-19-Data-Analysis/README.md

 ## Data Source

-The data used in this analysis is sourced from [provide source].
+The data used in this analysis is sourced from [kaggle].

 ## Conclusion